atlasaiagent/Atlas-Agent/README.md

 - Respect Solana network rate limits and validator policies
 - Review all transaction logic before production deployment
+- Add human approval gates for high-risk or high-value transaction flows
 - The authors are not responsible for losses arising from transaction failures, missed blocks, or misconfiguration